 Foreign currency transactions carried out during the financial year are converted into US dollars using the United Nations Operational Rate of Exchange (UNORE) prevailing at the date of the transaction.
-The UNORE approximate market rates as they are set once a month, and revised mid-month if there are significant exchange rate fluctuations relating to individual currencies.
+The UNORE approximates market rates as they are set bi-monthly and revised if there are significant exchange rate fluctuations relating to individual currencies.